-After a thoroughly enjoyable couple of days in Lightning Ridge we packed up and headed off to Bourke.
-We decided to take a dirt backroad that runs between Cumbora and Brewarrina instead of taking the highway to Walgett and then across to Brewarrina.
+After a few days in Lightning Ridge we headed for the outback town of Bourke.
+We decided to take a dirt back road that runs between Cumbora and Brewarrina instead of taking the highway to Walgett and then across to Brewarrina.
 It was quite possibly the roughest road we have been on in a long while so it was a bit of an experience.
 But it did show us just how well the BT-50 tows in any conditions.

-Sunday morning we headed off to the Back O’ Bourke Exhibition Centre.
-This is a really excellent place to visit and is very well set out.
+When you visit Bourke, a trip to the Back O’ Bourke Exhibition Centre is a must.
 Housed in 3 separate buildings and joined together by walkways that wind through natural bush style gardens, the exhibition centre tells the story of Bourke.
 It’s pioneers, it’s innovators and its history.
 It is part museum, part art gallery and part info centre.
 We spent a good couple of hours wandering through the centre and finished off with a milk shake in the coffee shop at the end.

 JANDRA PADDLE BOAT

 Another must-do in Bourke is to go for a cruise along the Darling River on the Jandra Paddle Boat.
 The Jandra is moored just at the back of Kidman’s Camp.
 It is a replica paddle boat built locally in 2000 and modelled off the original PV Jandra of the 1800’s.

 The Darling River was used extensively during the 1800’s and early 1900’s to transport goods up and down the river.
 The river boat captains were always on a schedule as they could get stuck up river for years if they ran out of water.
 The river was also prone to flooding as flood waters travelled down from outback Queensland.